-- A. The Board should ensure that a balanced, clear and comprehensible assessment of the Company's performance, position and prospects is presented to the Shareholders.
+- A. The President and his management team should provide sufficient explanation and information to the Board to enable it to make an informed assessment of financial and other information put before it for approval.
+The Company shall based on business situation, provide to the Board from time to time, updated business information to enable the Board as a whole and each director to discharge their duties.
+The Company considers that such business information arising out of the ordinary business provided to the Board from time to time are sufficient for the Board as a whole and each Director to discharge their duties and under Rule 3.08 and Chapter 13 of the Listing Rules.
+In the event of any significant updates to be provided, the Company will update all the Directors as early as practicable for discussion and resolution. - B. The Board should ensure that a balanced, clear and comprehensible assessment of the Company's performance, position and prospects is presented to the Shareholders.
 The same standard shall extend to all financial statements, published reports relating to the Company, price-sensitive announcements and other financial disclosure required under the Listing Rules, and reports to regulators as well as to information required to be disclosed pursuant to statutory requirements.
-Regular management reports on the financial position and prospects of each business unit shall be reviewed to ensure clear and consistent disclosures to enable the Board to make an informed assessment. - B. In preparing the Corporate Governance Report as required under paragraph 34 of Appendix 16 to the Listing Rules, the Directors shall have regard to and comply with the requirements of the CG Code and this Manual and acknowledge in the Corporate Governance Report their responsibility for preparing the Company's accounts.
+Regular management reports on the financial position and prospects of each business unit shall be reviewed to ensure clear and consistent disclosures to enable the Board to make an informed assessment. - C. In preparing the Corporate Governance Report as required under paragraphs 34 and 50 of Appendix D2 to the Listing Rules, the Directors shall have regard to and comply with the requirements of the CG Code and this Manual and acknowledge in the Corporate Governance Report their responsibility for preparing the Company's accounts.